nshalabi/SysmonTools/README.md

 # License

 ```
-Copyright 2018 Nader Shalabi.
+Copyright 2018 Nader Shallabi.
 All rights reserved.

-Redistribution and use in source and binary forms, with or without modification, are permitted provided
-that the following conditions are met:
-1. Redistributions of source code must retain the above copyright notice, this list of conditions and
-   the following disclaimer.
-2. Redistributions in binary form must reproduce the above copyright notice, this list of conditions
-   and the following disclaimer in the documentation and/or other materials provided with the
-   distribution.
+SYSMON TOOLS CAN BE COPIED AND/OR DISTRIBUTED WITHOUT ANY EXPRESS PERMISSION OF NADER SHALLABI.

-THIS SOFTWARE IS PROVIDED BY NADER SHALABI ''AS IS'' AND ANY EXPRESS OR IMPLIED
+THIS SOFTWARE IS PROVIDED BY NADER SHALLABI ''AS IS'' AND ANY EXPRESS OR IMPLIED
 WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND
 FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
-IN NO EVENT SHALL NADER SHALABI
+IN NO EVENT SHALL NADER SHALLABI
 OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR
 CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS
 OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED